 Be Aware of the PDT Rule

-You can inadvertently violate the pattern day trader rule even if you’re not usually a rule-breaker.
+The pattern day trader (PDT) rule is very important to keep in mind when entering the day trading space.
+You can inadvertently violate the PDT rule even if you’re not a usual rule-breaker.
 Although the consequences of breaking the PDT rule vary, the action itself can be inconvenient for investors who’re not actively trading.
 Don’t let this misfortune hamper your day trading goals.
 Here’s what you should know.

 You’re considered a pattern day trader if you execute four or more day trades within a 5-day trading period.
 You’re typically limited to no more than 3 day trades in a 5-trading day period, unless you hold at least $25,000 (less any cryptocurrency positions) in your margin account.